Home

 • UiB Ferd is an academic careers service, which means that your coach will have expertise in career counselling.
 Our coaches are trained in compliance with the national competency standards administered by the Norwegian Directorate for Higher Education and Skills.

-• UiB Ferd is a new service and we would request your understanding about the fact that we are still in our running-in phase and are learning and acquiring experience as we proceed.
-We would like to learn from our mistakes and from what works well, so any feedback from students who have received guidance like you would be very useful for us.
+• UiB Ferd is a new service and we are learning and acquiring experience as we proceed.
+We would like to learn from our mistakes and from what works well, so any feedback from you who have received guidance will be very useful for us.

 Career Coaches